 The seven Do’s and Don’ts of divorce and children

-in a more favorable light with the Court and any court appointed psychologists should
+more favorable light with the Court and any court appointed psychologists should you be

 You should also keep a parenting journal.
 You should be aware that this may be